-The following soil parameters are provided for use in designing the elevator pit walls that are subject to lateral earth pressures.
+The following soil parameters are provided for use in designing below grade cast-in-place concrete retaining walls, such as basement walls or elevator pit walls, subject to lateral earth pressures.
 The parameters are based on the understanding that the retained soils used during construction will be similar in composition to the on-site soils encountered during this exploration.
 To ensure similarity, we recommend confirmation testing be performed during construction by Olsson.

-The "at-rest" condition assumes no wall rotation and would be applicable for the elevator pit walls.
+The "at-rest" condition assumes no wall rotation and would be applicable for basement and elevator pit walls.
+Walls that are unrestrained at the top and are free to rotate slightly, such as Cast-in-Place concrete cantilever walls, may be designed for "active" earth pressure conditions.
+The "passive" earth pressure condition should be used to evaluate the resistance of soil to lateral loads.
 Table 2 presents recommended values of earth pressure coefficients based on our experience with soils in the area.
 Equivalent fluid densities are frequently used for the calculation of lateral earth pressures for the "at-rest" and "active" conditions and are therefore provided in Table 2.